chinhonnang0000/intermod/README.md

 #current affairs: Deletes once completed.
 - Diamond Ore mod (intm_dioremod) New planet - intm_dioremod dore.
 Tech trees reworks.
 - Diamond Ore mod (intm_dioremod) unit patch up and may end up the different working form the oroginal one.
+- Exhiber techs and their tree, and the enemy base from the previous version.
-- intm_main tier 2 doremium solar panels (system tier 5), germanium extractor mender in system tier 5.
+- germanium extractor mender in intm_main system tier 5.

 Currebt bugs